-An accident caused by a driver who seriously injures or kills someone while backing out of a parking space or a driveway make up a small percentage of the more than six million crashes that happen each year in the U.S. This is no comfort to families who have lost a loved one in such a crash.
+An accident caused by a driver who seriously injures or kills someone while backing out of a parking space or a driveway make up a small percentage of the more than six million crashes that happen each year in the U.S. This is no comfort to families who have lost a loved one in such a crash, although no one can bring your loved back, Jim Dodson, an experienced pedestrian accident lawyer can help you get the compensation you deserve.
 It is heartbreaking because often the driver responsible is a friend or relative of the accident victim.
 Who is at risk?

 The Insurance Institute for Safety reports children under the age of 5 and adults 70 years of age and older are more vulnerable to being hurt or killed by a vehicle backing into them than the rest of the population.
 A person walking, standing or on a bicycle is also more often hit by a car that is backing up.
 The driver responsible for the crash is frequently behind the wheel of a van, SUV or pick up truck.
 Because these vehicles sit higher off the ground, it is more difficult to see someone who is behind them.
 Backing up crashes most often happen at slow speeds on non-public roads such as in parking garages, parking lots, residential driveways and alleyways.
 Fewer happen on public roadways.